What is Photosynthesis?

 The fluid-filled space surrounding the grana is the stroma.
 Many enzymes needed in photosynthesis are found in the stroma.

 2 Sets of Reactions

 They produce ATP and NADPH, which are needed to produce glucose in the light-independent reactions (below).

 Notice how the equation for photosynthesis relates to the reactions shown in the diagram below.

 6CO2 + 6H2O + Energy --> C6H12O6 + 6O2

 Light-independent reactions occur in stroma of the chloroplast in light or dark conditions.

 They function to reduce CO2 to glucose.

-of light that are picked up by any of the pigment molecules in the
+of light that are picked up by any of the pigment molecules in a light-harvesting complex pass their energy to nearby pigment molecules until it is eventually passed to a special molecule of chlorophyll a in the reaction center complex.

-The reaction center molecule becomes ionized and it loses its
+The chlorophyll a molecule becomes ionized and lose an

 electron to an electron acceptor.
 This electron will need to be